-Remember, remember the fifth of November; gunpowder, treason and plot.
-It’s almost Bonfire Night and we see no reason to forget this evening of explosive drama!
+Remember, remember the fifth of November; gunpowder, treason, and plot.
+It is almost Bonfire Night, and we see no reason to forget this evening of explosive drama!

-That’s right, bonfire night is soon approaching and that means fireworks, sparklers and tasty treats.
-But do we know exactly why we celebrate bonfire night?
-Bonfire night, or the 5th of November, marks the evening when Guy Fawkes and 12 other men planned to blow up the Houses of Parliament.
+That is right, Bonfire Night is soon approaching, and that means fireworks, sparklers, and tasty treats.
+But do we know exactly why we celebrate Bonfire Night?
+Bonfire Night, or the 5th of November, marks the evening when Guy Fawkes and 12 other men planned to blow up the Houses of Parliament.

-For over 400 years, we as a nation have burned bonfires and fireworks have been lit to celebrate the failed Gunpowder Plot.
+For over 400 years, we have burned bonfires and lit fireworks to celebrate the failed Gunpowder Plot.
 But what else do you know about the history of Bonfire Night?

-Until not so long ago, 1959, it was illegal to not celebrate Bonfire Night in Britain.
-During this time there was only one place in the UK that refused to celebrate the failed attempt.
-In respect to their alumni, St Peter’s School in York where Guy Fawkes attended were excused from burning a photo of their former pupil.
+Until 1959, it was illegal not to celebrate Bonfire Night in Britain.
+During this time, there was only one place in the UK that refused to mark the failed attempt.
+Out of respect for their alumnus, St Peter’s School in York, where Guy Fawkes attended, was excused from burning a photo of its former pupil.

-However, in 1914 during World War I, and later in World War II, no one was allowed to set off fireworks or light bonfires.
-So during this time, people celebrated the occasion indoors to protect the people by not showing the enemy where they were.
+However, during the First and Second World Wars, no one was allowed to set off fireworks or light bonfires.
+During these times, Bonfire Night was celebrated indoors to protect the people and avoid revealing their location to the enemy.

-This unique tradition during Bonfire Night sees the East Devon village’s locals taking turns to carry large barrels of burning tar on their shoulders in celebration – maybe not one to try at home.
+This unique tradition during Bonfire Night sees the locals of the East Devon village taking turns carrying large barrels of burning tar on their shoulders in celebration – perhaps not one to try at home.

-If you do fancy catching this event, why not book one of our cottages in Devon to spend your Bonfire Night here?
+If you’re interested in experiencing this event, why not book one of these cottages in Devon to spend your Bonfire Night here?

 This means that three of them burning together can reach the same temperature as a blowtorch.
 So make sure you put them out in a bucket of water to avoid any accidents!